16 displaced when car leaves gaping hole in multifamily home in New Jersey

-It happened on Jackson Street in Passaic, where the car left a gaping hole on the first floor of the building.
+It happened around 7 p.m. on Jackson Street in Passaic, where the car left a gaping hole on the first floor of the building.

-The Red Cross is assisting 16 people among five families who were displaced after inspectors deemed the structure unsafe.
+Passaic police say the white Subaru station wagon was traveling in reverse at the time, and driver fled the scene.

 ALSO READ | NYC announces proof of vaccine requirement for indoor events

+The car was later recovered in Clifton, but the driver is still at large.

+The Red Cross is now assisting 16 people among five families who were displaced after inspectors deemed the structure unsafe.

-Police have not said what led up to the crash or whether there was criminality involved, but it appeared the driver was traveling down the street in reverse at the time.
+Police have not said what led up to the crash or whether there was criminality involved.

-It is also unclear if the driver was injured or in custody.

 The investigation is active and ongoing.